Perspective | The misguided chivalry of Will Smith

 Smith did not, from his seat, bellow, “Jada has alopecia, you monster!”
 He did not name his wife or her feelings at all.
 Instead, he referred to “my wife’s name.”
 Whether Smith meant to or not, he implied that Rock’s error was insulting a person under Smith’s purview.
 His decision to slap Rock centered his own sense of honor and offense, not hers.

 Later using his acceptance speech to suggest that the slap was an act of spousal devotion only furthered a nasty trope of equating anger and affection.
-Though Smith did apologize to the Academy and his fellow nominees, Smith’s speech also — purposefully or not — folded the slap into a larger narrative of appropriate masculine behavior.
+Though Smith did apologize to the academy and his fellow nominees, Smith’s speech also — purposefully or not — folded the slap into a larger narrative of appropriate masculine behavior.
 He focused on the concept of “protection.”
 He said, “I’m being called on in my life to love people and to protect people and to be a river to my people.”
 In the context of what had just happened, it almost sounded as though hitting Rock was in some way a righteous reaction, in tune with a higher calling.

 Later at an after-party, he and his family hit the dance floor, "where he rapped along with ... three of his own hits,” according to The Post’s report.